Endava/docker-php/README.md

 * The CI/CD pipeline includes tests to validate the image as nginx unit or apache2 delivery
 * The CI/CD pipeline only builds the latest version (if necessary we can git checkout -b 8.1.13 if you really want to fix something in a release)

-The new approach has also some disadvantages:
+The new approach has a disadvantage:

-* It does not support debian/ubuntu (and thus no glibc support).
-If we want to do it: we need to do the same approach for debian based on official repositories.
-* We depend on the release of php packages at alpine (e.g. on 2023/01/03 the php82 was not officially packaged on alpine including nginx unit - so we cannot support it. at the same time it is available as docker image on official docker php).
+* We depend on the release of php packages at alpine and ubuntu (e.g. on 2023/01/03 the php82 was not officially packaged on alpine including nginx unit - so we cannot support it. at the same time it is available as docker image on official docker php).
 If the packaged package version number is not available on alpine anymore - we cannot recreate the docker image (we have a workaround to build older apk's for it - takes more time, but is 100% viable solution!)